 Cars are not allowed in the bus zone area at the back of the school.
 All bus riders will enter and exit the bus in the bus loading zone.
-Students are assigned to ONE bus only.
+Students are assigned to ONE bus only per route (AM/PM).
 Students are not allowed to ride a different bus from the one they are assigned.
-(Therefore students are not allowed to ride home with friends on a different bus, etc.)
+(This means students are not allowed to ride home with friends on a different bus, etc.)

+PLEASE NOTE!!!!
 All PreK through first grade students MUST have someone waiting at the bus stop for them.
 Your bus driver CANNOT leave your child if no one is there.
-Students That Walk
+Bus riders MUST be visible to the bus driver when waiting at stop.